lvenergy/measure.py/README.md

-# measure.py
-grab data from DSO and output a CSV file
+# test and save measurement results from DSO in a CSV file